qatkk/VerifyUTXO/README.md

 npm install
 ```

-To setup the regtes and run the UTreeXO server, run the network setup script.
+To setup the regtest and run the UTreeXO server, run the network setup script.

 ```bash
 sudo chmod +x ./helper/network_setup.sh